 COMM A478 Digital Storytelling.
 (3) (Prereq: Grade of C or better in ENGL A102) An introduction to writing and producing electronic video and audio materials, with a focus on preparing the student to produce entry level work suitable for live and recorded broadcasts and Internet media.
 Topics include video camera and audio recording, audio and field techniques, basic editing procedures, and distribution.

 COMM A480 Organizational Communication.
 (3) (Prereq: junior standing and completion of COMM A190 and COMM A201 with grades of C or better in each) A study of how the context of the organization influences interpersonal communication processes.
 Emphasis on applying theory and research to identify effective organizational communication practices and strategic communication behavior within organizations.

 COMM A482 Health Communication.
 (3) (Prereq: Junior Standing or Permission of Instructor) This course examines theory and research relevant to health communication, including interpersonal, organizational, and mass communication approaches.
 Topics include communication between patients and health care providers, the importance of social support for patients and providers, the role of communication in general models of health and illness as well as health campaigns.
 Prior completion of COMM A201 is recommended but not required.

-COMM A497 Directed Capstone Internship.
-(3) (Prereq: departmental permission, COMM A190, A201, A241 with a grades of C or better in each, successful completion of Writing Proficiency Portfolio and USC system GPA of 2.0 or better) Supervised professional experience in communication.
+COMM A497 Capstone.
+(3) (Prereq: departmental permission, COMM A190, A201, A241 with a grades of C or better in each, and USC system GPA of 2.0 or better) Supervised professional experience in communication and media.
 Students complete additional work under the direction of the faculty supervisor.
 Contract required.
-(May be repeated for a maximum of six hours.)